 Hike Through the Outdoor Museum

 Aside from mining, you can explore the mine’s 400 acres and its hiking trails, one of which is the Historic Iditarod Trail.
 And this historic mine is like a museum, filled with old machines and tools, as well as buildings that are on the National Registry of Historical Places.
 Examine old hydraulic water canyons, the blacksmith shop and barn, and endless tools and machines from the turn of the century.
 The grounds are also filled with flowerbeds, set against a backdrop of the striking coastal mountains.

 It’s such a beautiful place that it’s become a popular destination for weddings and corporate outings—there’s even a reception hall at the Historic Mining Camp.
-If you host an event here, the Williamsons can barbecue a meal for you, or you can hire a caterer.
+If you host an event here you can hire a caterer.